rodneyknaap/ZX81_ISSUE_3/README.md

 # ZX81_ISSUE_3
-ZX81 Replacement PCB in style of ISSUE 3
+ZX81 Computer Replacement concept and PCB design in the same style as the Sinclair ZX81 ISSUE 3.

 ## Purpose and permitted use, cautions for a potential builder of this design
 This project was created for historical purposes out of love for historical computing designs and for the purpose of enabling computing enthousiasts with a sufficient level of building and troubleshooting expertise to be able to experience the technology by building and troubleshooting the hardware described in this project.